ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

       # something that applies to all app servers.
    {% endfor %}

-A frequently used idiom is walking a group to find all IP addresses in that group
+A frequently used idiom is walking a group to find all IP addresses in that group.

 .. code-block:: jinja